 The Ordinary Retinol 0.2% In Squalane has made the better choice here.
 Squalane is one of only 3 oils that is safe for everyone, including fungal acne sufferers.

 Non-comedogenic, Squalane is a natural component of your skin’s natural barrier.
 This means your skin instantly recognises it as a friend.
 It sinks in quickly and moisturises well – without irritation.

-Revolution 0.2% Retinol Serum went with coconut oil, grape oil, sweet almond oil and sunflower oil.
+Revolution 0.2% Retinol Smoothing Serum went with coconut oil, grape oil, sweet almond oil and vegetable oil.
 All these oils are super moisturising BUT the chance you’ll get a breakout is higher.

 It’s not a given.
 Dry skin can use oils safely without getting a single zit.
 But coconut oil (the main oil in the serum) is known for breaking out oily skin.
-If that’s the case, The Ordinary is a better choice for you.
+If that’s you, avoid it.

 Which Of The Two Should You Go For?

 If you have dry skin, Revolution 0.2% Retinol Smoothing Serum is well worth a try.
 It’s the most moisturizing of the two.